 Shockingly, by the end of my first five-minute session, I no longer felt my blemishes tingle when I ran over the exact spot they were in.
 It was such a quick and easy five minutes, and I couldn’t believe how radiant my skin looked the entire rest of the day.

-I took the next day off, but the super-inflamed “red” look of my cysts had diminished drastically by the time I woke up, and my skin felt super soft to the touch.
+While there's no set aftercare associated with the ZIIP, I took the day off after my first treatment.
+By the time I woke up, the normally super-inflamed look of my cysts had diminished drastically, and my skin felt super soft to the touch.
 Most importantly, #nonewcysts.
 By my fourth use, a week later, my skin had a clarity that I can’t put a price on, and I was getting compliments on my skin at work—which, for someone with cystic chin acne that is the bane of my existence, felt incredible.
 I am completely hooked on the device and haven’t gotten a deep, painful, under-the-skin cyst since I began using it.

-As far as the cost goes, $500 is a huge sticker shock at first, but when you break down how often you’re using it and the benefit it provides—especially versus what you’d pay for a similar treatment in office (a nano-current facial with Simon herself costs around $600)—it’s astounding how the initially crazy price starts to seem like a steal.
+Five-hundred dollars is a huge sticker shock at first, but when you break down how often you’re using it and the benefit it provides—especially versus what you’d pay for a similar treatment in an office (a nanocurrent facial with Simon herself costs around $600)—the initially crazy price starts to seem like a steal.
 Honestly!
-A single standard (aka non-nano-current) facial at a reputable spa, or a single massage, is about $200.
+A single standard (aka non-nanocurrent) facial at a reputable spa, or a single massage, is about $200.
 One out-of-pocket visit to a dermatologist or esthetician costs about half the cost of the device.
 When you’re looking at something that you can use every single day, and that’s comparable to an in-office procedure that would cost hundreds for one time, the price starts to seem like pennies in the scheme of the appearance of the only skin you’ll ever have.
 For someone like me, it’s a small price to pay for clearer skin.